-However, there are general rules of thumb for hydration.
+However, there are general rules of thumb for proper hydration.
 Using these guidelines plus experimentation during your training can help you nail your hydration needs.
 (P.S.
-I had a great conversation about this on The Passionate Runner podcast with registered dietitian Megan Robinson).
+I had a great conversation about developing a fueling and hydration strategy on The Passionate Runner podcast with registered dietitian Megan Robinson).

-- How much water do you need to drink while running in the heat
+- How much water should I drink while running in the heat?

 So, let’s get moving!